 Extreme risk-taking behaviour (in children up to 13 years of age)

 The child is displaying extreme risk taking behaviour, which has potentially severe or life threatening consequences.
-Examples include severe alcohol or drug use; unsafe sexual activity including prostitution; solvent abuse and chroming, and violent or dangerous peer group activity.In addition to contacting DHHS Child Protection it may also be necessary to contact Victoria Police when the risk taking activity is illegal and extreme in nature or poses a high risk to the child.
+Examples include severe alcohol or drug use; unsafe sexual activity including prostitution; solvent abuse and chroming, and violent or dangerous peer group activity.In addition to contacting DFFH Child Protection it may also be necessary to contact Victoria Police when the risk taking activity is illegal and extreme in nature or poses a high risk to the child.

 Harm to an unborn child